[Skip to Content]

 People who don’t know they're infected can spread the hepatitis B virus.
 So it can’t be avoided just by being careful.
 That's why health experts recommend that all babies get the vaccine right from birth.

-Eliminating the risk of infection also decreases risk for cirrhosis of the liver, chronic liver disease, and liver cancer.
+Protecting from hepatitis B infection also decreases risk for cirrhosis of the liver, chronic liver disease, and liver cancer.

-When to Delay or Avoid HepB Immunization
+When to Delay or Avoid the HepB Vaccine

 Doctors delay giving the vaccine to babies who weigh less than 4 pounds, 7 ounces (2,000 grams) at birth whose mothers do not have the virus in their blood.
 The baby will get the first dose at 1 month of age or when the baby is discharged from the hospital.